 Any hate incident, which constitutes a criminal offence, perceived by the victim or any other person, as being motivated by prejudice or hate based on a person's sexual orientation.

-There is current disparity in the law regarding different types of hate crimes.
-Perpetrators of racially and religiously motivated hate crimes can be charged with specific offences such as racially or religiously aggravated harassment or assault.
-However, perpetrators of homophobic hate crimes are charged with an existing offence such as assault, and the homophobic motivation is taken into account during the sentencing process.
+There is currently disparity in the law regarding different types of hate crimes.
+Perpetrators of racially and religiously motivated hate crimes can be charged with specific offenses such as racially or religiously aggravated harassment or assault.
+However, perpetrators of homophobic hate crimes are charged with an existing offense such as assault, and the homophobic motivation is taken into account during the sentencing process.